-- Park the vehicle on a firm, level surface - Engage the parking brake, turn the ignition switch off and remove the key from the switch. - Connect the charger to the vehicle first.
-The charging (DC) cord is equipped with a polarized connector that fits into a matching receptacle located just below the passenger's seat. - Plug the charger into the dedicated GFCI outlet.
-The charger starts automatically a few seconds after it's plugged in and will automatically stop when the batteries are fully charged.
-A steady green light is displayed on the LED indicator when the charging cycle is complete. - When you're ready to use your vehicle, disconnect the outlet side of the charger first, then disconnect the plug from the vehicle.
-Store the charger and the cord safely out of the vehicle's path. - If the vehicle is used at least once a week, keep the vehicle plugged into the charger when it's not in use.
+- Park the vehicle on a firm, level surface - Engage the parking brake, turn the ignition switch off and remove the key from the switch. - Make sure all cable connections at the battery terminals are clean and tight before connecting the charger. - Gently pull the charger cord through the port under the driver's seat. - Plug the charger into the dedicated GFCI outlet. - The charger starts automatically a few seconds after it's plugged in and will automatically stop when the batteries are fully charged.
+When you're ready to use your vehicle, unplug the charger cord from the outlet and carefully feed it back through the port under the driver's seat. - If the vehicle is used at least once a week, keep the vehicle plugged into the charger when it's not in use.
 Keeping the charger connected keeps the batteries fully charged and reduces sulfation on the conductive plates. - If electrical service is disrupted during a charging cycle, the charger will turn off automatically.
 In most instances the cycle automatically resumes when service is restored.
-During power outages, it's normal to hear a clicking sound from the charger.
+During power outages, it's normal to hear a clicking sound from the charger. - If an extension cord must be used temporarily, always plug the charger cord on the vehicle into the extension cord first, then plug the extension cord into the outlet.
+When the charging cycle is complete, unplug the extension cord from the outlet first, then unplug the extension cord from the charging cord on the vehicle.
+Store the extension cord safely out of the vehicle's path.